 When refinancing, you lose money

 The mission is to save as much as possible with the refinancing, so before doing it, you should evaluate that you will not have losses in the future.
-For example, if you have a savings of $500 but the refinancing fees are $550, then it’s not worth it.
+For example, if you have savings of $500, but the refinancing fees are $550, then it’s not worth doing it

 You have a car that is too old or has too many miles on it